Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Acknowledgment

 This research has been supported by the European Union project RRF-2.3.1-21-2022-00004 within the framework of the Artificial Intelligence National Laboratory and by the TKP2021-NKTA-01 NRDIO grant on "Research on cooperative production and logistics systems to support a competitive and sustainable economy".

-On behalf of Project "Comrehensive Testing of Machine Learning Algorithms" we thank for the usage of ELKH Cloud (https://science-cloud.hu/) that significantly helped us achieving the results published in this paper.
+On behalf of Project "Comprehensive Testing of Machine Learning Algorithms" we thank for the usage of HUN-REN Cloud (https://science-cloud.hu/) that significantly helped us achieving the results published in this paper.